HETDEX/dexcube/README.md

 ---

-## 🔑 Data Access

-HETDEX cubes are \~30 MB each and protected by a simple token‑based system.
-External users can request read‑only access by emailing **hetdex‑**[**erin@astro.as.utexas.edu**](mailto\:erin@astro.as.utexas.edu).

-The notebooks will prompt you for your token the first time they try to download a file.
-If you wish to skip the interactive prompt, set the `HETDEX_API_TOKEN` environment variable before launching Jupyter.

----

 ## 🤝 Contributing & Support

 - Pull requests are welcome – please open an Issue first if you plan major changes.